 - Professional Development: to support faculty in their career development

-To fulfill its mission of faculty support, the Henneke Center runs programing related to the four pillars of teaching, scholarship, service, and professional development including workshops, writing groups, teaching support, and junior faculty mentoring.
-In addition to traditional workshop lead by experts, the Henneke Center runs programing based on models of mutual aid to foster collaboration and community across campus.
+To fulfill its mission of faculty support, the Henneke Center runs programming related to the four pillars of teaching, scholarship, service, and professional development including workshops, writing groups, teaching support, and junior faculty mentoring.
+In addition to traditional workshops led by experts, the Henneke Center runs programming based on models of mutual aid to foster collaboration and community across campus.

-For information about upcoming events and programing, please visit the Henneke Center on the TU Hub.
+For information about upcoming events and programming, please visit the Henneke Center on the TU Hub.

-For questions about the Henneke Center, please contact Danielle Macdonald at email@example.com.
+For questions about the Henneke Center, please contact Director Danielle Macdonald at email@example.com.